JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-04/use-nettles-to-improve-seedling-success-huw-richards/index.md

 ---
 title: Amazing Way to Use NETTLES to Improve Seedling Success, by Huw Richards
-description: 'When you grow seedlings, good care of the plants is key.
-Using nettle, we can increase and reach success.'
+description: "When you grow seedlings, good care of the plants is key.
+Using nettle, we can increase and reach success."
 image: images/2023-04-11-a-bowl-of-nettle-with-brown-sugar.jpg
 imageAlt: A bowl of nettle with brown sugar
 date: 2023-04-11